arviz-devs/arviz/elections/ArviZ_2020.md

 ### Tie Votes (1 week)
-In the event of a tie there will be a run off election.
+In the event of a tie there will be a run-off election.
 The tallying will be performed in accordance with `GOVERNANCE.md`

 1. NumFOCUS will email all registered voters a ballot for a vote on tied candidates